Ukraine Accuses Russia of Genocide After Bombing of Children's Hospital

 Moscow demands that Kyiv take a neutral position and drop aspirations of joining the NATO alliance.

-Zelenskiy told VICE in an interview on Wednesday that he was confident Putin would at some stage agree to talks.
+Zelenskyy told VICE in an interview on Wednesday that he was confident Vladimir Putin would at some stage agree to talks.
 "I think he will.
 I think he sees that we are strong.
 He will.
 We need some time," he said.

 Russia has been hit by Western sanctions and the withdrawals of foreign firms.
 Nestle, cigarette maker Philip Morris and Sony on Wednesday joined the list of multinationals stepping back from the country.